oroinc/documentation/commerce/admin_guide/op_structure/db_search/advanced_search.rst

        name ~ "string value"

 -  **!~ (NOT CONTAINS)** - operator ``!~`` is used for search strings
    without value.
-If search value is string, it must be quoted.
+If the search value is a string, it must be quoted.
    Examples:

    .. code-block:: none